Charles III, Prince of Monaco: Death

 In his middle years his sight greatly weakened, and by the last decade of his life he had become almost totally blind.
 In fact, Dr. Thomas Henry Pickering wrote in 1882: "So far back as 1860, Prince Charles lost his eyesight...."

 He died at Château de Marchais on 10 September 1889.
 He was succeeded by his son Albert I of Monaco.

 Coin

+In 1966 Monaco released a 10 Francs silver coin in the memory of the 100th anniversary of Monte Carlo, portraying Prince Charles’ III on its obverse.